- Why passion takes you further than perfection

-- For 28 days she sits day and night, keeping everyone warm, except for one hour in which she leaves to eat, drink and be merry
+- For 28 days she sits day and night, keeping everyone warm, except for 1 hour in which she leaves to eat, drink and be merry

 - Then all the babies hatch and one duck suddenly becomes a dozen or so, depending on the number of eggs

-- The most dangerous hours of a duck’s life are during the journey to the nearest body of water…
+- The most dangerous hours of a duck’s life are during the journey from the nest to the nearest body of water

-He said that if he was not long for this world, for any reason, it would be this memory – this force of nature to repeat itself – that would comfort him.
-Like that knowing these new beginnings were happening in bushes, in trees and even on roof tops – this promising passing of the flame from one to the next in the circle of life, connecting all that seems separate, would be enough.
+He said that if he was not long for this world, it would be this memory – the force of nature repeating itself – that would comfort him; knowing these new beginnings were happening in bushes, trees and even on roof tops – the passing of the flame from one to the next in the circle of life, would be enough.

-And he said that with all this going on, he would be proud to have been part of it.
-Felt lucky to be one of the people who got to live on this planet – waddled through this world.
+Alex said that with all this going on, he would be proud to have been part of it.
+Felt lucky to be one of the living things who got to spend time on this planet – waddled through this world.
 And while he would be sad for himself, the idea that all these happy starts were popping up – even in the most unlikely of places – would help him put everything in perspective and feel peace.

 As I went through the 16 months of the physically and emotionally draining ordeal of chemotherapy, I was rudely awakened by the feelings that surrounded and coursed through the cancer clinic.
 There were faces with the brave smiles, and the ones who had given up smiling.
 There were feelings of hopeful denial, and the feelings of despair… I could not leave knowing these faces and feelings would still exist, even though I would be set free from mine… I was determined to take myself to the limit for this cause.